steemit/devportal-tutorials-js/tutorials/20_transfer_steem_and_sbd/README.md

 This tutorial will take you through the process of preparing and submitting a `transfer` using the `broadcast` operation.
 Two demo accounts are provided to use on the `testnet` but all variables can be easily changed and applied to the `production server`.

+There is also an alternative method to transfer from one account to another using a `hot signing` link that can be generated via [Steemconnect](https://steemconnect.com/sign/).
+You create a link using the `to` account, the amount, and a `memo` (not required).
+This [link](https://steemconnect.com/sign/transfer?to=steemitblog&amount=1.000%20STEEM) then allows you to do a transfer by simply adding the login details of the `from` account.
+This is a very simple way to send a payment request to any other user with the correct details already provided by the link.

 ## Intro

 We are using the `broadcast.transfer` function provided by the `dsteem` library to send the transaction through to the network.
 In order to do the transfer, two accounts are required.
 One the sender and the other the recipient.
 You also can't transfer from and to the same account, which is why two accounts have been provided for this tutorial.
 There are 6 parameters required for the transfer operation: